chef-boneyard/push-jobs-cookbook/README.md

 ## knife

 If the `node['push_jobs']['gem_url']` attribute is set, this recipe will download the knife-pushy gem to the system.
-Otherwise, it assumes the gem is published to rubygems.org.
-Then the gem is installed using `gem_package`.

 Use this recipe on workstation systems that should manage running jobs with the knife plugin.